johanbluecreek/ryck/README.md

 $ ./ryck.py
 ```

 which will start playing all currently live twitch streams under 'IRL' with the English language.
 This is all hard-coded, so change the code if you wanna change those defaults.
+Press `q` to go to the next, and `Ctrl+c` to stop.

 ## Todo/feature wish-list